 Cards are a bit like boxes but are a tad more compressed.
 Thus, they work great on product listing pages that need to display a lot of products with equal hierarchy.

 You need more than just a beautiful website and rich content to do business online.
 You need tools to make all product information and available booking slots visible on the website.
 Furthermore, people must have a way to book and pay for your products and services online.
 Otherwise, your website ends up being only your company's digital brochure.

-To allow people directly book and buy through your website, you need an e-commerce platform that has both website and commerce features.
+To allow people to directly book and buy through your website, you need an e-commerce platform with both website and commerce features.
 Alternatively, you can use a separate website builder and a set of selected add-ons.
 Next, let's navigate through the key differences between building a direct booking website using an all-in-one platform versus using a website builder and a set of plugins.

 To be fair, the difference between today's most popular e-commerce platforms and website builders is like a line drawn in water.
 Companies from both fields offer at least essential tools for building websites and selling online.

 The benefit of using an all-in-one commerce platform is that such a service offers a wide range of features to run your entire business.
 The website building features may not be as sophisticated as with companies specified in that area, but usually, they are sufficient to comply with the essential needs.

 The lack of advanced website building and design features may be a low price to pay for having your whole business managed in one place and ensuring your entire operation runs smoothly end-to-end.